 |Wireless charging case for AirPods 1 and 2||$79|

-If you happen to lose a Pod or a Charging Case, you won’t have to fork out full whack all over again.
+If you happen to lose a Pod or a charging case, you won’t have to fork out the full price all over again.
 You can replace each damaged item for what Apple calls an “out-of-warranty fee.”
 Keep in mind, though, that this isn’t cheap, with a lone AirPod coming in at $69 and an AirPod Pro at a staggering $89.
-Charging Cases, on the other hand, start at $59 and max out at $89.
+Charging cases, on the other hand, start at $59 and max out at $99.